nagayev/js2cpp/README.md

 #include "src/stdlib/console.h"
 using namespace std;
 int main(){
-string a = "Hello world";
+JS_string a = "Hello world";
 console.log(a);
 return 0;
 }

 ```

+It can be compiled using C++ compiler like `g++` (for details see [this](https://github.com/nagayev/js2cpp/blob/master/docs/user.MD) page).

 ### Options

 -o --output Output name, default is js_result.cpp
 -s --stdlib Path to stdlib folder, default is stdlib
---no-type-checks Don't check JavaScript types, default is false
 --no-format Don't format output code, default is false
 --sort-imports Enable sorting of C++ includes, default is false

-It can be compiled using C++ compiler like `g++` (for details see [this](https://github.com/nagayev/js2cpp/blob/master/docs/user.MD) page).
+#### Experimental options

+⚠️ Don't use these options unless you know what you are doing.

+--no-type-checks Don't check JavaScript types, default is false

 ## Docs